CodeF0x/picy/README.md

 # Known issues

-* There's still no implementation for multi word searches (e. g. _/imageof car bike_), so using multiple words as search string will lead to unwanted behavior.
+* There's still no implementation of multi word searches (e. g. _/imageof car bike_), so using multiple words as search string will lead to unwanted behavior.
 Be sure to use only one word until there's a fix.